simonlili/geomgo/INTERNALS.md

 3. `MultiPolygon`s are `[][][]geom.Coord`, also known as `geom3`.

-Under the hood, `go-geom` uses Go's structural composition to share common code.
+Under the hood, `geomGo` uses Go's structural composition to share common code.
 For example, `LineString`s, `LinearRing`s, and `MultiPoint`s all embed a single anonymous `geom1`.